ZzeZzofas/FC-ABSS/journal.md

 ### Day 16 – July 8
 **Time Spent:** 5h

-I wrapped everything up today.
-Compiled the README, organized the journal, BOM, and schematics.
-I also went through all the images and references to make sure everything was in place.
+Final wrap-up.
+I assembled the README, organized this journal, added the bill of materials, and sorted all the images.

-Looking back, this project felt more like a personal journey than a technical requirement.
-It was just me exploring an idea at my own pace, sometimes getting lost in details, sometimes daydreaming while running simulations.
+Looking back, the whole thing feels personal, like I built my own little ecosystem in silico.
+There were frustrating days, but also fun ones where I just let myself imagine glowing tanks of algae and bacteria working together.
+In a way, it felt less like engineering and more like world-building.

 ---